WildCodeSchool/template-project-demo/README.md

 ## button burger, on click, I can see the menu displayed

 - retrieve burger button in js
+- retrieve burgerList in js
+- function on button click
-- function on burger button click
+- addevent listener on burger button click
+- retrieve close button in js
-- addevent listener on click
+- addevent listener on close button click